seinecle/codapps/docs/generated-slides/subdir/adding-labels-and-buttons_temp_html.md

 You can now preview your app (big green arrow in NetBeans).
 Press the button in the preview, the effect should be:

 //ST: !
-image::Previewing-the-button-and-its-action.png[align="center",title="Previewing the button and its action"] {nbsp} +
+image::https://docs.google.com/drawings/d/e/2PACX-1vTGoQNP8cQHsOTNsSFnYNgNyBx6kjzlSnW6xWhXp2ZzcX7BxJ03yiGQejvS3hO2wUwHY6968SUnQUvV/pub?w=1440&h=1080[align="center",title="Previewing the button and its action"]

 //ST: !
 Not this result?
 Make sure you save the GUI Builder!
 (File -> Save)